-We'd all like to think that travel is inexplicably good.
-We convince ourselves that we are contributing to communities in far-flung destinations.
+We’d all like to think that travel is inexplicably good.
+With ethical tourism in mind and our hearts in the right place, we convince ourselves that we are contributing to communities in far-flung destinations.
 We tell others that travel has enlightened us and has allowed us to experience other cultures.
-We say we are doing something good, pat ourselves on the back and put no more thought into the subject.
+We say we are doing something good, pat ourselves on the back and oftentimes put no more thought into the subject.

 But there’s a dark side to tourism.
 A dangerous side we rarely talk about and shield our eyes from.

-Communities are often not equipped to handle tourism, and crumble under its effects.
-Traditions are lost.
+Communities are often not equipped to handle tourism and crumble under its effects.
+Traditions are lost to westernization.
 Beaches are polluted.
-McDonald's and Starbucks replace local shops.
-Towns often sacrifice their previously quiet and sustainable way of life and years later are sorry they did so.
+McDonald’s and Starbucks replace locally owned businesses.
+Towns often sacrifice their previously quiet and sustainable way of life to accommodate the masses and years later find they are sorry they did so.

 And we, as travelers, are the culprit.